Finding Mother’s Day hard

-Mother’s Day is a celebration of all mums and a chance to show your mother, stepmother, grandmother or carer that you love and appreciate her.
+Mother’s Day is usually a celebration for mums, carers and other relatives, and is a chance to show that we appreciate them.

 Not seeing your mum

-Some people who are going through a difficult time with their mum or carer may not want to celebrate Mother's Day - and that’s ok too.
+Some people who are going through a difficult time with their family or carers may not want to celebrate Mother's Day, and that’s okay too.

 Even if you’re arguing, you should always feel safe and cared for at home, and it’s never okay for someone to hurt you.
 Whatever’s happening, you can always talk to us.

 Low-budget gifts for Mother's Day

 You don’t need to buy expensive gifts to celebrate Mother’s Day, and there are lots of things you can make or do to help celebrate the day:

 - make a card, poem or picture to show what your relative or carer means to you

 - bake a cake or make a nice meal for your relative or carer